 What causes displacement?

-China regularly has the highest levels of reported annual new displacement in IDMC’s global reports.
-All reported displacement is disaster-related.
-This is linked to the country’s high level of exposure to hazards, limited progress in reducing the vulnerability of exposed populations, and a range of socio-economic factors: as the world’s most populated country and the second largest economy China continues to experience dramatic social and economic transformation, marked by exponential economic growth and development, high levels of rural to urban migration and rapid urbanization.
-Many densely populated urban areas are located in close proximity to coastal areas and river basins, and face a high exposure to a range of natural hazards.
-These factors are manifested in consistently high levels of reported annual displacement, as well as a very high risk of future displacement: China has the second highest level of prospective risk of average annual displacement in the region, according to IDMC’s disaster risk model.
+China regularly has the highest number of new displacements in IDMC’s annual global reports, all of which are associated with disasters.
+This is linked to the country’s high level of exposure to hazards, limited progress in reducing the vulnerability of exposed populations and a range of socioeconomic factors.
+China’s social and economic transformation has been marked by exponential economic growth and development, high levels of rural to urban migration and rapid urbanisation.
+Many densely populated urban areas are in or near exposed coastal areas and river basins.
+These factors also mean that the risk of future displacement is very high.
+The country has the second highest level of average annual displacement risk (AAD) in the region, according to our disaster risk model.

-The most common hazards are sudden-onset hydrological extreme events, such as flash flooding and riverine flooding.
-Meteorological hazards, such as tropical storms and typhoons, as well as wet mass movements (mudslides) are also common, while earthquakes occur less often but are highly destructive, leading to significant displacements.
-China also experiences an annual monsoon season, between the months of May and October, which can also lead to flooding.
+The most common hazards are extreme sudden-onset hydrological events such as flash and riverine floods.
+Meteorological hazards, such as tropical storms and typhoons, and mudslides - also known as wet mass movements - are also frequent.
+Earthquakes occur less often but are highly destructive and cause significant displacement.
+China also experiences an annual monsoon season between May and October.

-Rapid urbanization contributes to the concentration of displacement risk in certain areas.
-One example of this can be seen in the Pearl River Delta in Guangdong province, a low-lying area surrounding the Pearl River estuary and on the coast with the South China Sea.
-This area, once dominated by farmland, has rapidly become the most populated metropolitan area in China, with an estimated population size of 42 million people.
-The area is made up of 9 cities on the mainland, including the provincial capital Guangzhou, which has increased in population size from less than 1 million in 1980 to 11.7 million in 2011.
-Flooding here is common, as occurred in 2016 with Typhoon Haima, when 763,000 people were evacuated across Guangdong province.
-The onset of climate change is set to increase disaster risk further as the sea level rises, tropical storms and typhoons from the South China Sea become more frequent, and flash flooding becomes more common.
+Rapid urbanisation helps to concentrate displacement risk in certain areas, one example being the Pearl River Delta in Guangdong province, a low-lying area on the South China Sea coast.
+The area, once dominated by farmland, has rapidly become the most populated metropolitan area in China, with an estimated population of 42 million people.
+It is made up of nine cities, including the provincial capital Guangzhou, whose population increased from less than 1 million in 1980 to 11.7 million in 2011.
+Flooding is common, as occurred in 2016 with typhoon Haima when 763,000 people were evacuated across the province.
+Climate change is set to increase disaster risk as the sea level rises, tropical storms and typhoons become more frequent and intense, and flash flooding becomes more common.

-The complexity of the drivers, dynamics and patters of displacement means that many research gaps remain.
-Regarding disasters, there is a lack of information on the various slow-onset hazards driving displacement.
-While environmental degradation, water scarcity and drought are increasingly common and have a devastating impact, as illustrated by the drought reported in Inner Mongolia in 2017, there are currently no figures on displacement directly linked to these phenomena.
-They evolve slowly and it can be difficult to establish a causal link between the onset of disaster and a subsequent involuntary population movement.
+Slow-onset hazards such as environmental degradation, water scarcity and drought are increasingly common and have a devastating impact, as illustrated by the drought in Inner Mongolia in 2017, but there are no figures on displacement associated with these phenomena.

 Where and how do people move?

-Displacement often takes the form of compulsory pre-emptive evacuations based on meteorological monitoring, vulnerability mapping and risk-based early warning systems.
-Early warning systems have also been developed for earthquakes, although these disasters are a lot more difficult to predict.
-Improvements in technology have enabled people to have up to a minute to run for cover, with evacuations taking place after the disaster has occurred.
+Displacement associated with sudden-onset disasters often takes the form of compulsory pre-emptive evacuations based on meteorological monitoring, vulnerability mapping and early warning systems.
+Earthquakes are notoriously difficult to predict, but early warning systems have been developed, that give people to have up to a minute to run for safety, with evacuations taking place after the disaster has struck.

-Unlike in other, less populated countries, authorities usually avoid mass evacuation orders for hydrological and meteorological hazards, as mass movements of people in densely populated areas can cause major travel chaos and road blockages, hindering population movement and relief efforts.
-Instead, pre-emptive evacuation orders are directed towards populations that have been identified as particularly at-risk.
-For the arrival of Typhoon Talim in Fujian in 2017, this included people living in areas exposed to strong winds, mudslides and near construction sites where they might be in the path of flying debris.
+The Chinese authorities tend to avoid mass evacuation orders for hydrological and meteorological hazards, because evacuating vast numbers from densely populated areas can cause traffic chaos and gridlock, hindering people's movement and relief efforts.
+Instead, they direct pre-emptive evacuation orders towards groups identified as particularly at-risk.
+For the arrival of Typhoon Talim in Fujian in 2017, for example, these included people living in areas exposed to high winds and mudslides, and near construction sites where they might be in the path of flying debris.
 Sports stadiums and school buildings are often used as temporary shelters.

-An IDMC study of reports on World Bank funded development projects, published between 2014 and 2016, found that a total of 36,000 people were at risk of displacement across 41 projectsspreading from Xinjian in the far west to Guangdong in the south-east.
-These projects range from infrastructure for water and sanitation , such as improved sanitation systems, or for transport, such as road improvements and extensions.
-They can also include rebuilding efforts after major earthquakes, such as those that shook Sichuan province in 2008 and 2013.
-While these examples serve to show the diversity of projects that can lead to expected displacement, the total figure of people at risk of displacement is likely to be much higher.
+IDMC's study of reports published between 2014 and 2016 on World Bank-funded development projects found that 36,000 people were at risk of displacement across 41 projects, from Xinjian in the far west to Guangdong in the south-east.
+The projects range from water and sanitation infrastructure to road building and improvements.
+They also include reconstruction after major earthquakes, such as those that struck Sichuan province in 2008 and 2013.
+These examples show the diversity of projects that can be expected to lead to displacement, but the number of people displaced or at risk of displacement is likely to be much higher.

 What is life like for IDPs and communities hosting them?

-Although the number of evacuations due to disasters in China is very high, there is little information available about what social, health and economic impacts people may face when they are evacuated.
-For disasters, living situations vary according to the length of time that people are displaced; with people staying in school buildings and sport centers for temporary shelter and being moved to temporary housing and purposely built apartments when a rapid return becomes impossible.
+Despite the high number of evacuations associated with disasters in China, there is little information on the social, health and economic impacts people face when they are evacuated, but their situations vary according to the length of time they are displaced.
+They are initially given temporary shelter in schools and sport centres and are then moved to temporary housing and eventually purpose-built apartments if they are unable to return.

-Some large-scale disasters offer more specific and in-depth information.
-For example, more accurate information is available on the impact of the 2008 Sichuan (Wenchuan) earthquake, due to the sheer magnitude of the disaster and the large-scale reconstruction and recovery operations that were conducted in the aftermath.
-Reconstruction work was extremely quick, with almost all of approximately 1.5 million damaged rural dwellings, and 78% of homes for 259,000 urban families rebuilt by March 2010, less than two years after the disaster occurred.
-However, a full return to normalcy was still a challenge for IDPs, with people in rural areas particularly vulnerable due to loss of homes and access to agricultural lands.
-Displaced farmers in some rural counties received livelihood support, in the form of loans to start small businesses and vocational training.
+Reconstruction work was extremely quick, with almost all of 1.5 million damaged rural dwellings, and 78 per cent of homes for 259,000 urban families rebuilt by March 2010, less than two years after the quake struck.
+A full return to normality was still a challenge for IDPs, however, with people in rural areas particularly vulnerable having lost not only their homes but also access to agricultural land.
+Displaced farmers in some counties received livelihood support in the form of vocational training and loans to start small businesses.

-Although limited information is available on development-induced displacement, case studies conducted of some projects have pointed to a range of adverse impacts of displacement.
-An IDMC case study on the construction of the 1996 Manwan Dam in Yunnan province showed that the 7,260 people resettled for the project experienced a range of effects in the areas of infrastructure and utilities, housing, livelihoods and ties to the community.
-People universally did not receive enough compensation to rebuild homes in their resettlement areas, with some families secondarily displaced by landslides after their new homes were built on unsuitable land.
-While this is a small study only, it points to the problems that can occur when social impact surveys are not conducted at the start of a project, and limited follow-up is conducted to support displaced families.
+The few case studies that exist on displacement associated with development projects point to a range of adverse impacts on those affected.
+IDMC's study of the construction of the Manwan dam in Yunnan province in 1996 showed that the 7,260 people resettled to make way for project experienced faced challenges in terms of infrastructure and utilities, housing, livelihoods and social networks.
+None receive enough compensation to build homes in their resettlement areas, and some families resettled on unstable land were displaced again by landslides.
+IDMC's study is only small, but it points to the problems that can occur when social impact surveys are not conducted at the start of a project and support for those displaced is limited.

 Where does data on displacement come from and what are the main challenges?

-Data on disasters is widely available and comes from situation reports published by the Ministry of Emergency Management on disaster events and corresponding evacuations, relocations and emergency relief distributed.
-Information is available at the provincial and municipal level.
-Other sources for IDMC estimates include English-language Chinese newspapers, which are helpful to understand the context of certain disaster events and to triangulate figures.
+The complexity of the drivers, dynamics and patterns of displacement in China means there are many significant research gaps on the phenomenon, with the exception of that associated with sudden-onset disasters.
+Data on the latter comes from situation reports published by the Ministry of Emergency Management on the disaster events themselves and corresponding evacuations, relocations and emergency relief efforts.
+Information is widely available at the provincial and municipal level.
+Other sources we use for our estimates include English-language Chinese newspapers, which are helpful in understanding the context of certain disasters and triangulating figures.

-It is much more challenging to find comprehensive data on development-induced displacement.
-The subject is broad, touching upon a very large number of sectors involving both public and private stakeholders.
-There is no government source of consolidated data on this topic.
-In addition, it can be politically sensitive, and there is a lack of information on this topic available to foreign researchers.
-Some estimates can be obtained from reports of large multilateral organizations that fund development projects, such as the World Bank or the Asian Development Bank.
-These organizations typically release resettlement plans before a project is implemented, detailing the number of people who are at risk of being displaced by the project.
-There is, however, a challenge in receiving follow-up information once the project has been carried out, making it difficult to know how many people actually become displaced as a result.
+It is much more challenging to find comprehensive data on displacement associated with slow-onset disasters and development.
+The latter subject is broad.
+It involves both public and private stakeholders across a wide range of sectors, and projects are often politically sensitive.
+There is no government source of consolidated data, but some estimates can be obtained from reports of large multilateral funding organisations such as the World Bank and the Asian Development Bank.
+These typically publish resettlement plans before a project is implemented, including the number of people at risk of being displaced.
+It is, however, difficult to ascertain how many people were actually displaced once a project has been completed.

 What are governments currently doing to respond to and prevent displacement?

 Relevant policies for disaster-induced displacement cover disaster risk reduction and climate change adaptation, which are integrated into the Government’s Five-Year Plans.
-In response to the large number of disasters that China experiences over its territory over a given year, significant investments have been made in improving early warning systems, streamlining evacuation plans, and making buildings more resistant.
-This includes early warning systems for earthquakes developed after the 2008 Sichuan earthquake.
+In response to the large number of disasters China experiences each year, significant investments have been made in improving early warning systems, streamlining evacuation plans and making buildings more resistant.
+This includes early warning systems for earthquakes developed after the 2008 Sichuan disaster.

-While annual disaster displacement figures are often very high, this reflects the large number of (often pre-emptive) evacuations that are carried out.
-They have contributed to a general trend of reduction of deaths due to disasters, particularly in relation to hydro-meterological disasters.
+Annual figures for displacement associated with sudden-onset disasters are often very high, but this reflects the large number of often pre-emptive evacuations carried out.
+These have contributed to a reduction in the number of deaths caused by disasters, particularly hydro-meterological events.

-Regarding development-induced displacement, although estimates on displacement are difficult to come by, the government has made significant improvements in providing compensation for people affected by development projects.
-Some policies go further than compensation policies required by the World Bank, with legal innovations including mandatory Social Impact Assessments (SIAs) to be carried out before the start of a project, and a "resettlement with development" strategy.
-This strategy is based on the idea that apart from sufficiently compensating project-affected people for losses of homes and income, it is also important to invest in areas where people are resettled.
-Policies in this area call on the government to invest heavily in services, infrastructure and in economic opportunities in resettlement areas, so that resettled people can benefit from better living standards than before.
-These safeguards are important considering the massive scale of pre-existing and planned development projects in China.
+The government has made significant improvements in providing compensation for people affected by development projects, and some policies go further than required by the World Bank.
+These include mandatory social impact assessments (SIAs) to be carried out before the start of a project, and a "resettlement with development" strategy.
+The latter is based on the idea that as well as compensating people affected by a project for the loss of their homes and livelihoods, investments should be made in services, infrastructure and economic opportunities in resettlement areas to ensure their living standards are not only sustained but improved.
+These safeguards are important considering the huge number of current and planned development projects in China.